RoboticVisionOrg/carlie_docs/docs/getting_started/carlie_running_existing_capabilities.md

     roslaunch carlie_teach_and_repeat repeat.launch

 Now hold down the autonomous e-stop button (left bumper), but be ready to take your finger off at any moment.
 Also, stay close to Carlie that Gamepad only has a range of about 5-10m.
 Hopefully Carlie will autonomously navigate the route.
 The current example does have problem with tight corners, corners in general can be troublesome for teach and repeat.

+## LIDAR Mapping
+The LIDAR Mapping is a utility that can be used to create a occupancy grid map of your environment.
+This capability can be run via the command line or through the web interface.
+To run the utility via the command line first open up RVIZ, if you wish to be able to view the map,

+    rosrun rviz rviz

+Then launch the mapping utility, which uses the [ROS SLAM Toolbox](http://wiki.ros.org/slam_toolbox) under the hood,

+    roslaunch carlie_lidar_mapping_app lidar_mapping_app.launch

+Once you have finished building the map you can save it by executing

+    rosservice call /slam_toolbox/save_map "name: {data: 'maps/<map_name>'}"
+    rosservice call /slam_toolbox/serialize_map "maps/<map_name>"

+Maps will be saved to the path `~/.ros/maps/<map_name>`